 The Organization received donated services and use of office equipment from Lions Clubs Volunteer Services, Inc. (LCVS), an affiliated organization.
-No expense or revenue has been recorded on the books for the year ended June 30, 2015 due to the immateriality of the amount involved.
-LCVS was disbanded in August, 2015, and its net cash assets of \$30,871 were transferred to the Organization and recognized as temporarily restricted grant income.
+No expense or revenue was recorded on the books for the year ended June 30, 2015 due to the immateriality of the amount involved.
+LCVS was disbanded in August, 2015, and its net cash assets of \$30,871 were transferred to the Organization and recognized as temporarily restricted grant income during the year ended June 30, 2016.